christianclark123/Splunk-Lab/README.md

 ![image](https://github.com/user-attachments/assets/e074f79b-1469-460e-b35c-686941ef51f4)

-In order for the changes to be made to the forwarder you have to look up the SplunkForwarder service by typing services (Run as Admin) in the windows search and restarting it.
+In order for the changes to be made to the forwarder you have to look up the SplunkForwarder service by typing services (Run as Admin) in the Windows search and restarting it.

-Once you find the service double-click it and go to the "Log On" tab and change to the Local System Account and hit apply.
+Once you find the service double-click it go to the "Log On" tab and change to the Local System Account and hit Apply.

 ![image](https://github.com/user-attachments/assets/86382c6f-7db8-4660-9b96-4bb056058fd1)